-Genre-melding trio REVERSO presents new Fauré-inspired compositions on 4th CD release, “Harmonic Alchemy”, coming this November 18 from OutNote Records
+Genre-melding trio REVERSO presents new Fauré-inspired compositions on 4th CD release, “Harmonic Alchemy” on OutNote Records

 Since its inception in 2018, the trans-oceanic trio REVERSO has explored the connections between Impressionism and Jazz.
 When composers like Gabriel Fauré, Maurice Ravel and the members of the collective Les Six were creating their music in early 20th century Paris, jazz was just beginning to develop in the United States.
 Still, the French composers were intrigued by what they heard, and they incorporated elements of jazz into their music.
 These elements had been recognized by musicians and scholars for years, but it was through the combined efforts of REVERSO members Ryan Keberle (trombone), Frank Woeste (piano) and Vincent Courtois (cello) that a fresh musical fusion occurred between the French masters and the American improvisers.

 REVERSO does not “jazz the classics”; rather, the members of the group write new pieces which are inspired by the French compositions.
 Over the course of their four CDs, “Suite Ravel”, “The Melodic Line”, “Live” and now “Harmonic Alchemy”, the quotes from the original works have become more embedded.
 On the new album, it is not a melody but a unique harmonic sequence from Fauré’s “Requiem” which Keberle incorporated into the structure of two new compositions.
 He explains, I played these pieces many times on the piano until I was very comfortable with the harmonic language.
 After a while, I felt that I had internalized Fauré’s music so that I could improvise within his style.
 That allowed me to write pieces that bore the unique stamp of the original without being a copy.
 In Keberle’s hands, Fauré’s chord progression becomes a vamp for individual and collective improvisation.